ivancheban/docsy-site/content/en/docs/static-site-generators/docusaurus-gitlab-pages.md

 ## Deploy site to GitLab Pages

-> Now you have the Docusaurus project—locally and on the remore server—with the CI configuration file.
+> Now you have the Docusaurus project—locally and on the remote server—with the CI configuration file.
 It's time to trigger deployment.

 To trigger deployment to GitLab Pages: